“A door!” said the Queen, her eyes blazing. “A door from the world of men! I have heard of such things.”

 “I’m glad you came,” said Edmund.

 And then a further transformation occurred.
 The White Queen’s cheeks flushed, and a tentative smile spread across her face.
 She shrugged off her fur mantle – she found she didn’t need it anymore.
-As it fell from her shoulders, the children gasped: the Queen’s white gown had taken on every color imaginable: violet and ochre, flamingo and cobalt, amethyst and amber, shot through with threads of gold.
+As it fell from her shoulders, the children gasped: the Queen’s white gown had taken on every colour imaginable: violet and ochre, flamingo and cobalt, amethyst and amber, shot through with threads of gold.
 For if you come across a door and walk through it, you can find friendship, and magic, and even Christmas, on the other side.

 (With apologies to C.S.
 Lewis)